 Group of happy people from Shutterstock

 The risks from such tools are seemingly large, such as inappropriate comments potentially causing a storm at senior management levels.
-In comparison, the role, purpose and benefits of these new features are often unclear.

 It hasn’t broken for most people

 The starting point for any team should be to reach out to other organisations who have implemented social and collaborative tools.
 This can be via conferences, informal gatherings, intranet reports, site visits, or professional intranet groups (such as the Step Two Forum).

 This will quickly show the reality of enterprise social, which is that very few organisations have encountered any problems at all.

 In the rare instance when a problem is encountered, it is often is only a single inappropriate comment of a minor nature, which is quickly and easily addressed by peers, or through normal management channels.

 Across the digital workplace community, enterprise social problems are few and far between.

 Mitigate the risks